microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 When you create a bot you create the main dialog by default.
 To create a bot project, please follow the steps:

-1. On the left side of the Composer home screen, click `New` from the upper left corner.
+1. On the left side of the Composer home screen, click `+ New` from the upper left corner.
 After you see the pop-up window, select "Create from scratch" and click `Submit`.

 ![create_new_bot](./media/dialog/create_new_bot.png)

-Alternatively, on the home screen you can click the "+" sign in the `New` block under the "Start from scratch" section.
+Alternatively, on the home screen you can click the `+` sign in the `New` block under the "Start from scratch" section.

 ![create_new_bot2](./media/dialog/create_new_bot2.png)